 Unlike standard products where grit is sprinkled into a wet finish, Antislip is a prepared product which is applied as it is to the wood.
 It produces a more evenly textured surface and penetrates into the wood, bonding with the fibers to give a finely textured, flexible and long-lasting anti-slip satin finish.

 As well as its practical uses, Antislip also provides a decorative finish and gives good UV and weather resistance with lasting performance.
-It helps to slow down the greying process when the wood is exposed to UV rays and can be used on all species of wood, both new and weathered (including softwoods and hardwoods (both exotic and broadleaved), new and weathered woods, planed and rough sawn wood, untreated & pressure treated).
+It helps to slow down the graying process when the wood is exposed to UV rays and can be used on all species of wood, both new and weathered (including softwoods and hardwoods (both exotic and broadleaved), new and weathered woods, planed and rough sawn wood, untreated & pressure treated).
 It is easy to apply and maintenance is a breeze with no sanding or stripping required.

 Ideal uses for Owatrol’s Antislip wood protection

 - Making decking around swimming pools safer

-- Protecting hot tub surrounds whilst maintaining the beauty
+- Protecting hot tub surrounds whilst maintaining the natural beauty of the wood

 - Safeguarding steps and walkways

 All surfaces must be clean, dry and free of dirt, grease, grime, mildew and previous coatings.
 If any mildew is present you can treat it with a 50/50 bleach/water solution.
 Scrub the solution on to the surface and allow it to stand for 10-15 minutes before rinsing thoroughly.